Ask AI

 Function: Search one data record

-This action helps you find a single item from your database.
-You can specify which type of data you're looking for, apply various filters to narrow down the search, choose specific pieces of information (attributes) to retrieve, and even decide how the results should be ordered.
-The first matching record found will be returned.
+This function allows you to find a single item from your database based on specific criteria.
+You can define various filters to narrow down your search, specify which pieces of information (attributes) you want to retrieve, and even decide how the results should be ordered before picking the first one.
+It's perfect for when you need to locate a very specific record, like a particular customer, product, or order.

 Input